Fast Food (1989 video game): Development

 The game was playable within three days of work; the developers only took two more weeks to finalize the graphics, interface and music.

 The game was originally to be a marketing tool for the Happy Eater chain of restaurants, but this idea was dropped during development and Dizzy was added to the game.

 Legacy

-A shortened, altered version of the game, entitled Easter Eggstravaganza Dizzy, was made available on Amiga Action and ST Action coverdiscs in May 1993.
+A shortened, altered version of the game, entitled Easter Eggstravaganza Dizzy, was made available on Amiga Action and ST Action cover discs in May 1993.
 Completion of this game would give players a code which would allow them to enter a competition in the magazine.

-In November 2020, a completely new version of Fast Food (now titled Fast Food Dizzy) was released for the Nintendo Switch.
+In November 2020, a completely new version of Fast Food was released for the Nintendo Switch as Fast Food Dizzy.
 It was developed and published by the Oliver Twins on the FUZE program for the console.